pdjr-signalk/signalk-sensor-log/README.md

 You can uncheck this option  to ensure that a sensor value which is inherently discrete cannot be rendered in a misleading way.

-#### Display groups
+### Display groups

 ![Display groups](readme/displaygroup.png)

-This section consists of a list of display group entries, each of which defines how a display group will be rendered in chart output.

-The plugin creates the list dynamically from the display group names supplied in each sensor configuration and you can create or destroy display groups by editing the display group names in the sensor list configuration.
+This _Display groups_ configuration consists of a list of display group entries creates dynamically from the display group names supplied in the _Sensors_ configuration.

-##### Display group configuration options

-Each display group is defined by the following options.
+Each display group in the list is configured by the following options.

 __Display group id__
 Specifies a unique identifier for this display group.